 Experience five-star luxury in Fiji

 On Fiji’s remote northern island of Vanua Levu, Jean-Michel Cousteau Resort may ruin all other family holidays for you.
-Aside from water slides, a trampoline, zip-line and an all-inclusive kids’ club (which offers a junior chef program), every child under the age of six has their own personal nanny during their stay and older kids are led by a ‘buddy’, in groups of five.
+Aside from water slides, a trampoline, zip-line and an all-inclusive kids’ club (which offers a junior chef program), every child under the age of five has their own personal nanny during their stay and older kids are led by a ‘buddy’, in groups of five.

 All of this leaves parents free to sip cocktails by the adults-only infinity pool, dive the soft coral capital of the world or partake in complimentary off-site excursions, like a mangrove or pearl farm tour, a visit to Savusavu’s farmers’ markets or kayaking a coral-strewn bay.